How can I tell if Bark Home is ready to be activated?

 Make sure that you are not connected to a different network or a mobile hotspot.

 For example, if your home router generates a Wi-Fi network called "Smith Network," make sure that the computer you are using to activate the Bark Home is also connected to "Smith Network."
 Then, visit go.bark.us to complete activation.

 Verify that your router is compatible with the Bark Home.

 The Bark Home was designed to work with as many routers as possible.
-Although we have tested with hundreds of router models, there are thousands of options available and not all have been tested.
+Although we have tested with many router models, there are thousands of options available and not all have been tested.

 Here is a list of known routers that do not work with the Bark Home, or need some settings changed.

 Try an Incognito Browser window.

 If you are seeing a blank page when visiting go.bark.us, then open an Incognito Browser window on a device connected to the home Wi-Fi.
 Once you are prompted to create a Bark account or add Bark Home to an existing Bark account, you're on your way to finalizing the activation of the Bark Home!

 Navigate to go.bark.us on a different device (like a computer, phone, or tablet).
 Once you are prompted to create a Bark account or add Bark Home to an existing Bark account, you're on your way to finalizing the activation of the Bark Home!